 Riley-Wheeler and the vet community at Abbott Road Animal Clinic-ARAC notice a large number of patients come to them with flea infestations while wearing a flea collar.
 That said, there are brands that are more effective.
 These tend to be collars that have imidacloprid and flumethrin as primary ingredients, slow released over time.
 Riley-Wheeler also recommends oral flea prevention (these often include medicine for heartworm and intestinal parasite prevention) as well as topicals for effective flea and tick prevention.

 Some flea collars are only effective against adult fleas, which is typically fine if you’re just using them to prevent future infestations.
 However, if you currently have a flea problem, you may want to look for a product that kills the bugs in more life stages, such as larvae and eggs—otherwise, you may have trouble breaking the life cycle of the insects.

 How do flea collars work?

+While they are safe for the most part, flea collars are not suitable for all dogs.
+They’re typically only recommended for puppies 12 weeks and older, and they shouldn’t be used on senior, pregnant, or nursing dogs, either.
 Further, some insecticides can interact with other medications your dog may be taking, so you’ll want to consult with your dog’s veterinarian before using a new flea collar on them.

+Yes, but it can take some time.
 Flea collars typically begin releasing chemicals as soon as they’re placed on your dog, and, in general, adult fleas should be killed within a few days.
 (This can vary depending on the product, so read the product packaging for more precise timelines.)
 However, it can take up to 30 days for a flea infestation to be eradicated, as flea eggs and larvae may still be lingering on your pet or in your home.